 Most people that purchase solar stay connected to the grid.
 There are two main reasons why people stay connected.
 Solar panels need the sun to produce power and backup batteries are expensive.

-Hypothetically, you could go completely off-grid.
-However, unless you’re installing solar on an off-grid cabin, the price to ditch the grid isn’t worth it.
+Hypothetically, an individual could go completely off-grid.
+However, unless installing solar on an already off-grid cabin, the price to ditch the grid isn’t worth it.

 Staying connected to the grid allows people to install solar without battery backup.
-However, when there is a grid failure solar systems are required to shut down.
+However, when there is a grid failure solar arrays are required to shut down.

-This is because if the system continued to stay on electricity would flow through the power lines.
+If the system continued to stay on electricity would flow through the power lines.
 This could cause injuries to linemen working on the problem.
-If, however, you add a UPS you can continue to power your necessities during an outage.
+If, however, the customer has a UPS they can continue to power their necessities during an outage.

 What a UPS Battery Backup Is With Solar Examples

-An uninterruptible power supply picks up where your normal source of power left off.
-There are several different forms of UPS, which one is best is dependent on your situation.
+An uninterruptible power supply picks up where the normal source of power left off.
+There are several different forms of UPS, which one is best is dependent on the situation.

 Three Types of UPS and How They Work

-There are three different types of UPS that are commonly used.
+Three different types of UPS are commonly used.
 These include: offline, line-interactive and online.

 Offline UPS and Portable Solar Generators

 An offline or standby UPS uses a battery to stand in for the main power source.
-This backup gives you power for short periods of time.
+This backup gives power for short periods.
 It is best for short outages were a minute delay between power sources is not detrimental.

 Line-interactive UPS and Solar Batteries